Genre: Business & Money

 How to Identify Growth Stocks

-To find a great growth business, you need to evaluate it from a customer’s point of view.”
+To find a high growth business, you need to evaluate it from a customer’s point of view.
 Once you have reached an optimum level of certainty about the future growth of a company’s earnings and feel that you can invest in it at a reasonable price, you should buy it and hold it for as long as you can.

 Before going into specific detail regarding growth stock identification, there are a few things the author points out as ways not to identify growth stocks.
 The main thing to avoid, when searching for growth companies, is the examination of financial fundamentals at the very beginning of your search.